 Consequently, every song is different – lyric-wise and musically – rendering this album highly interesting.
 Indeed you will never find a boring moment when listening to A Statement Darkness.
-But and as hinted before, the album is a difficult and complex listen, requiring your attention.
-It is – however – worth every second of your time.
+But, and as hinted before, the album is a difficult and complex listen, and it requires your attention.
+It is also worth every second of your time, though.

 Now, is this something you should devote your time of day to?

 If you can stand complex tunes and you like outstanding prog and alt rock with a psychedelic twist, then absolutely.
 Of course, if you are a fan of other musical currents, give it a listen first.